 The course is intended as an introduction to the process of personal development of a conception of the professional role of a lawyer and a critical examination of conceptions of that role.
 The central issues are framed by jurisprudence related to lawyers and the legal profession, academic writing, the Code of Professional Conduct and real life ethical dilemmas encountered by lawyers, all of which are examined from the perspectives of history, moral criticism, character formation and public policy.

-Course Materials:

-- Law Society of Saskatchewan, Code of Professional Conduct (available online) - Law Society of Saskatchewan, Rules (available online) - Woolley et al, Lawyers' Ethics and Professional Regulation 4th Edition (required casebook)
+Course Materials: Law Society of Saskatchewan, Code of Professional Conduct; Woolley et al, Lawyers' Ethics and Professional Regulation (Fourth Edition) [required casebook]